Supermage6/KEST2windowsverk/README.md

 from the computer?
 One way to do this is to move the contents of the folder to a different location before deleting the other folder

+# 11.2.1.5 Lab - Explore Control Panel Categories

+What are the viewing options?
+The options are Category, Large icons and small icons.

+Name a few of the Control Panel categories. the catygoris are System and security, network and internet, Hardware and Sound, programs, User accounts, appearance and personalization, clock and region and ease of acces.

+Which subcategory would help you troubleshoot common problems? subcategorys that could help you are file hystory security and maintenance, windows defender firewall and administrative tools.

+Which subcategory allow a program through Windows Firewall? the categorys that have acces are admin tools, system and security and maintenance.

+Step 3: Network and Int

+Which subcategory allows you to view the basic network information and set up connections? its the Network and sharing center.

+Step 4: Hardware and Sound

+Which subcategory allows you to choose what happens when you insert a media or device? its called Autoplay.

+Which subcategory allows you to add a printer? its called devices and printers.

+Step 5: Programs

+Which subcategory would you use to have a specific file type always open in a specified program? that catigory is called Default programs

+Which subcategory would you use to uninstall a program? its called programs and features

+Which subcategory would you use to install the Windows telnet client? programs and features.

+Step 6: User Accounts (or User Accounts and Family Safety in Windows 8.1 and 7)

+Which subcategory would you use change the account type from administrator to standard? the subcatigory is User accounts.

+Which subcategory would you use to view, edit, or remove the web and Windows credentials? its the Credential manager.

+Step 7: Appearance and Personalization

+Which subcategory would you use to customize the Taskbar?
+Taskbar and navigation

+Which subcategory would you use to show hidden files and folders? the file explorer options

+Which subcategory would you use to show extensions for known file types? the file explorer options.

+Step 8: Clock and Region (Clock, Language, and Region)

+Which subcategory would you use to change the time zone?
+Date and time

+Which subcategory would you use to change date format?
+Region

+Which subcategory would you use to synchronize the time on a computer with a specific web server on the Internet?
+Date and time.

+Step 9: Ease of Access

+Which subcategory would you use to configure the computer to read aloud any text on the screen?
+Ease of access center.

+Which subcategory would you use to improve the computer’s ability to understand your voice and improve the dictation accuracy?
+Speech reconition.